manjeetdahiya/manjeetdahiya.github.io/_posts/2020-06-29-gradient-descent-extensions.md

-Goal of extensions of gradient descents such as Momentum, RMSProp and Adam is to speedup gradient descent and address the challenges faced by gradient descent algorithm.
+Goal of extensions of gradient descents such as Momentum, RMSProp and Adam is to speedup the gradient descent algorithm and address the challenges faced by it.
 This post presents the challenges and optimizations to handle the same.

 ### Challenges of gradient descent